 For instructions on how to configure PKI authentication, see the “System Security and User Management Guide”.

-Task 6 (Conditional) - Record Any String Array Type Meta Keys on the Event Stream Analysis Service
+Task 6 - Record Any String Array Type Meta Keys on the Event Stream Analysis Service

 - In the Explore view node list, select Workflow > Source > netgenAggregationSource.

-- In the ArrayFieldNames list, make a note of any string array type meta keys added to the Event Stream Analysis service so you can verify that they are on the ESA Correlation service after the upgrade.
+In the ArrayFieldNames parameter field, make a note of the string array type meta keys listed so you can verify that they are on the ESA Correlation service after the upgrade.

 Complete the task for each aggregation rule.